Euro strikes dollar parity as eurozone recession fears mount

-The European single currency hit exactly one dollar – its lowest level since December 2002 – before rising to $1.0023.
+Oil prices plunged on concerns of a wider recession as central banks hike interest rates to fight decades-high inflation.

-Oil prices meanwhile fell heavily on concerns of a wider recession as central banks hike interest rates to fight decades-high inflation.
+European stock markets followed Asian exchanges lower, while Wall Street opened mixed.

-European stock markets fell approaching the half-way mark and in the wake of overnight losses in Asia and on Wall Street.
+“Rising inflation, stalling economic growth and more recently fears that Russia could cut gas supplies have pulled the euro lower,” said Fiona Cincotta at City Index.

 “The gas crisis has really spooked markets over the eurozone economy,” Markets.com analyst Neil Wilson told AFP.